 County Highway K Marsh

-The CKM is a 269-acre marsh on the southwest side of Big Green Lake and is the confluence of Spring, Roy, and Wuerches Creeks.
-The retention time of the CKM is 40.3 days [50][53].
+The CKM is a 269-acre marsh on the southwest side of Big Green Lake and is the confluence of Spring, Roy, and Wuerches Creeks; the CKM enters Green Lake proper at the County Highway K bridge.
+The retention time of the CKM is 40.3 days [50] and the system has an average depth of about 2 feet [53].
 The CKM sub-watershed is 15 square miles, representing 14% of the Big Green Lake watershed.

-The CKM is an algae-dominated system with turbid water and high carp density (See Photograph 3 through Photograph 6) [49].
+The CKM is an algae-dominated system with turbid water and high carp density (See Photograph 3 through Photograph 6), though recent carp removal efforts have noticeably decreased the carp population [49] and additional restoration activities are underway.
 A plume of sediment from the CKM flowing into Big Green Lake under the County Highway K bridge is often visible.

 While a physical carp barrier has been installed at the County Highway K bridge with a bubble barrier component added in 2016, carp densities remain high enough in this system that they are currently credited by the LMPT to be the primary cause of its degradation.

 Beginning in 2013, the LMPT began a more concerted effort to restore the CKM (see Table 6Error!
 Reference source not found.).
 This primarily has included repairs and retrofits to a physical carp barrier (see Photograph 5), carp exclosures for macrophyte establishment from propagule plantings (see Photograph 6), and carp removal within the CKM (see Figure 30).

-Figure 31Figure 32
+In the spring of 2020, the GLSD installed 2,300 feet of turbidity curtain in the CKM to create two isolated bays to reduce both wind and carp disturbance (see Figure 31).
+A third bay was created using 1,200 feet safety fence to isolate just carp disturbance.
+The CKM was then inoculated with a combination of sago pondweed, wild celery, wild rice, and arrowhead (see Figure 32).

+In 2020, the WDNR Fisheries Department voiced support for replacing the carp barrier to ensure carp migration into the CKM is reduced to a minimum to support the restoration of the CKM.